geberit/Revit.TestRunner/README.md

 ## Getting started
 Get the Code from github and compile it.
 The Revit.TestRunner.addin file will be automatically placed in the ProgramData addin folder of the selected Revit version

-It is also possible to download the pre compiled binaries.
+Or download the pre compiled binaries ([install dir](../install)) .
 Start the InstallAddin v20xx.cmd of your favorite Revit version and run Revit.

 The Addin hooks in the ‘Add-Ins’ Ribbon of Revit.

 ![alt text](/images/testrunner_start.png)

-By pressing the Button, a Dialog will appear.
-By choosing your testing assembly, the view will show all your tests.
+By pressing the Button, the standalone application start.
+By choosing your testing assembly, the view presents all test in the assembly.

 ![alt text](/images/testrunner_ui.png)